mfornace/nupack-docs-dev/sources/index.md

 ## License

 **NUPACK Software License Agreement for Non-Commercial Academic Use**
-Copyright &copy; 2003–2022.
+Copyright &copy; 2003–2026.
 California Institute of Technology.
 All rights reserved.

 Use of the NUPACK Python module and/or source code (“Software”) in source form and/or binary form, with or without modification, is permitted for non-commercial academic purposes only, subject to the conditions and disclaimer stated below.

 **Conditions**
-1. Redistribution of the Software in source form and/or binary form is not permitted.
+1. Redistribution of the Software or derivative works in source form and/or binary form is not permitted.
-2. Web applications that use the Software in source form and/or binary form are not permitted.
+2. Web applications that use the Software or derivative works in source form and/or binary form are not permitted.
-3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote derivative works without specific prior written permission.
+3. Licensee maintains an active NUPACK subscription.

 **Disclaimer**